 It used to be that GQ and Playboy were the only magazines that served as guidebooks to being a man.
 They detailed the art of dressing well, offered tips on gentlemanly behavior, and allowed for fancy getaways (if only through pictures and words) by means of the flashiest sports car or the sleekest jet.
 Mr. Hefner even provided us men the company of naked ladies airbrushed to perfection.
 Nowadays the selection has increased exponentially to include those that promote bodybuilding.
 Male movie stars have adapted to the trend.
 They have to or else they wouldn’t have an audience.
 We are in the golden age of the action movie.
 With terrorism in the Middle East casting a net of destruction across the globe and gun-wielding monomaniacs spitting out bullets in our neighborhoods, we need more than ever to believe in superheroes.
 On magazine covers, juxtaposed with lines that advertise tighter abs and bigger biceps, are the likes of Chris Evans (a.k.a Captain America) and Henry Cavill (a.k.a.
 Superman) in form fitting tees, their muscles on the scale of the Hindenburg.
 Even absent of a cape, our movie stars tout invincibility.
 In “San Andreas” (2015), Dwayne Johnson maneuvers a speedboat over a tsunami, lifts heavy objects underwater without the necessity of an oxygen tank, and equates landing a spiraling helicopter to a ride in an amusement park.
 No wonder the guy is nicknamed The Rock.
 He’s as solid as Mount Rushmore and as emotionless.

 “The Postman Always Rings Twice” (1946) introduced me to Garfield.
-As Frank Chambers, a lone voyager dulled by the endless stretch of the California freeway, he stops for a rest at a roadside diner, where Cora Smith (Lana Turner) – in halter top, derriere-boosting shorts, and a blonde bouffant as icy as snow on a mountain top – seduces him with a swivel of the hips and lips parted ever so softly to suggest a blow job.
-He must wonder what the hell a foxy chick such as Cora is doing at the end of the world.
+As Frank Chambers, a lone voyager dulled by the endless stretch of the California freeway, he stops for a rest at a roadside diner, where Cora Smith (Lana Turner) – in halter top, derriere-boosting shorts, and a blonde bouffant as icy as snow on a mountain top – seduces him with a swivel of the hips and lips parted ever so softly.
+He must wonder what the hell this foxy chick is doing at the end of the world.
 Then again, that’s the West, a barren frontier that has gold buried in nooks and crannies, only this bijoux is married to a fat bore (Cecil Kellaway) who is also the proprietor of the diner.
 Plus, she’s got murder on her mind.
 The destiny of love being what it is, Frank’s arrival provides the opportunity to rid husband Nick from her life.

 Frank’s a bad guy, you might say.
 It isn’t that clear-cut.
 As in every gripping story, a complexity imbues the character.
 Frank is not evil as much as he is flawed, an everyday man enslaved to lust.
 Bombshell Cora so blasts the sense out of him that he’d do anything for her and he does but with brows a profusion of sweat and face twisted in torment.
 We could hear his heart beat in his every breath.
 Poor guy has never loved this much before.
 He knows what he’s about to do is wrong, but it’s the only way he could have her.
 We often aver that we would die for love.
 Would we kill for love?